This post may include affiliate links; see our disclosure policy.

 How to make blueberry waffles

-Here are the basic steps for how to make our family favorite blueberry waffles (or jump to the full recipe below):
+Here are the basic steps for how to make my favorite blueberry waffles (or jump to the full recipe below):

 Step 1: Preheat your waffle iron.
 Mix together the dry ingredients: all purpose flour, whole wheat flour, baking powder, cinnamon, and salt.